Schumacher-Group-UPB/PULSE/README.md

 ```

 ### Build with CPU Kernel
 If you, for some reason, want to compile this program as a CPU version, you can do this by adding the `CPU=TRUE` compiler flag to `make`.
-This is probably only usefull if you do not have a NVIDIA GPU.
+This is probably only useful if you do not have a NVIDIA GPU.
 While nvcc can compile this into CPU code, it generally makes more sense to use [GCC](https://gcc.gnu.org/) or any other compiler of your choice, as those are generally faster and better for CPU code than nvcc.
 You can specify the compiler using the `COMPILER=` flag to `make`.